-Table XIII: Emissions Conversions from Electricity Usage --
+Table XIII: Emissions Conversions from Electricity Usage

 Electricity

-Equipment Type Equipment Wattage Energy (MJ) tonne of $CO_2$ / MJ CO 2 (tonne)
+Equipment Type Equipment Wattage Usage Time (hours) Energy (MJ) tonne of CO 2 / MJ CO 2 (tonne)

 Welder 66 40 9.5 8.84E-05 8.40E-04

 To date, approximately 0.0209 tonnes of $CO_2$ was emitted from the manufacturing of the vehicle.
-Based on the average 5.6 tonnes from the production of a mid-sized internal combustion engine vehicle, the human-powered vehicle only emitted 0.37% of the $CO_2$ emissions compared to the average vehicle (LowCVP).
+Based on the average 5.6 tonnes from the production of a mid-sized internal combustion engine vehicle, the human-powered vehicle only emitted 0.37% of the CO2 emissions compared to the average vehicle (LowCVP).